huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

     ```

 ## VII.
-Setup Filter Configuration
+Set up Filter Configuration

 1. From `$REPLICANT_HOME`, navigate to the filter configuration file:
     ```BASH